jeog/SimpleOrderbook/README.md

 - simple_orderbook.cpp:  the pure C++ module in namespace NativeLayer
 - python/simpleorderbook.cpp:  the Python-C API extension module that sits on top of simple_orderbook.cpp
 - python/setup.py:  the python setup script that builds/installs the extension module (you'll probably have to change the py_... variables to match your own system; see python docs)

+#####++ Licensing & Warranty

+*SimpleOrderbook is released under the GNU General Public License(GPL); a copy (LICENSE.txt) should be included.
+If not, see http://www.gnu.org/licenses.
+The author reserves the right to issue current and/or future versions of SimpleOrderbook under other licensing agreements.
+Any party that wishes to use SimpleOrderbook, in whole or in part, in any way not explicitly stipulated by the GPL, is thereby required to obtain a separate license from the author.
+The author reserves all other rights.*

+*This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.